saudieagles24/Saudi-Eagles-/README.md

 # HuskeyLens AI Camera :

 HuskyLens is an easy-to-use AI camera.
 It can learn to recognize things, faces, and colors just by clicking.
-Its intelligence grows as it learns more.
+It's intelligence grows as it learns more.
 The use of a next generation AI technology enables HuskyLens to detect faces at 30 frames per second.
 HuskyLens connects to Arduino, Raspberry Pi, LattePanda, or micro:bit, allowing you to create really creative projects without having to deal with sophisticated algorithms.
 HuskyLens wants to be the simplest AI camera.
 It already has a variety of image processing techniques built in.
 Pressing buttons allows you to shift between methods, and it can learn and detect new items from photographs.
-Furthermore, HuskyLens features a 2.0-inch display; what you see is what you get!
+Furthermore, HuskyLens features a 2.0-inch display; what you see is what you get.

 # Future Engineers Rules: